nussfuellung/paradigma-homeassistant/README.md

 This is a private open-source project and **not** an official product of Ritter Energie- und Umwelttechnik GmbH & Co.
 KG or Paradigma.
 Use at your own risk.

 Dies ist ein privates Open-Source-Projekt und **kein** offizielles Produkt der Ritter Energie- und Umwelttechnik GmbH & Co.
 KG oder Paradigma.
-Benutzung auf eigene Gefahr.
+Benutzung auf eigene Gefahr..